Habinyanja trail in Bwindi

 What to see when you use habinyanja trail in Bwindi

-There are lots of things to see when you use habinyanja trail in Bwindi and these include park mammals, primates, birds, and vegetation.
+There are lots of things to see when you use habinyanja trail in Buhoma sector of Bwindi and these include park mammals, primates, birds, and vegetation.
 Tourists that use this trail get an opportunity to encounter wild animals such as elephants, buffaloes, duikers, red-tailed monkeys, pottos, blue monkeys, grey checked mangabeys, giant forest hogs, gorillas, olive baboons, and chimpanzees among others.

 Bird lovers get an opportunity to encounter some of the bird species of Bwindi and these include peregrine falcon, shikra, brown snake eagle, African fish eagle, African jacana, ross turaco, olive long-tailed cuckoo, red-eyed dove, black swift, yellow bill, lesser honey guide, grey wagtail, little greenbul, western nector, cape robin chat, olive thrush, chin spot batis, banded prinia, and bronze sunbird among others.

 What to pack while going for a forest walk through habinyanja trail?

 Tourists that are to have forest or nature walks in Bwindi impenetrable forest national park through habinyanja trail waterproof hiking shoes, long cotton stocks, gardening gloves, long-sleeved shirts, long-sleeved pants, a rain jacket, a sweater a hat, sunscreen, a camera, a pair of binoculars, drinking water bottle, energy giving snacks, insect repellents, and a light backpack to mention but a few.

 Travelers that want to have nature walks done on Bwindi gorilla park or those that want to have different park activities can access Bwindi impenetrable forest national park in a day using road transport or air transport.